azizzaeny/study-group/readme.md

 There are only admin and members type of users roles in these application. an admin can manage all of the data and the members can only manage their own data.

-The Password stored as bcrypt encriptions and only checked with reverse matching matching method, meaning there is no re-decode back to original values.
+The Password stored as bcrypt encryptions and only checked with reverse matching matching method, meaning there is no re-decode back to original values.

 The authentication mechanism using JWT and stored in clientside local-storage, the users will ask for API auth/, the sender should send request contain 'Basic authentication' with id and password delivered in headers, if it match system would generate a user token with limited amount of time that can be use to authorize the request data.